tamunoWoks/Exploratory_Data_Analysis-Instagram_Dataset/README.md

     - Once again, I use the row index (data.index) as the x-axis.
 - Create a pie chart that visualizes the distribution of reach (impressions) from different sources: From Home, From Hashtags, From Explore, and From Other.
 - Create a pie chart that visualizes the distribution of engagement metrics: Saves, Comments, Shares, and Likes.
+- Create a scatter plot with a trendline to visualize the relationship between Profile Visits and Follows.